syntasso/workshop/enhancing-a-promise/README.md

 kubectl logs --container xaas-request-pipeline-stage-1 pods/request-pipeline-ha-postgres-promise-default-<SHA>
 ```

-On the worker cluster, you will eventually see a Postgres service as a two-pod cluster in the `Running` state with the name defined in our request (`postgres-resource-request.yaml`):
+On the worker cluster, you will eventually see a Postgres service as a two-pod cluster in the `Running` state with the name defined in the request (`postgres-resource-request.yaml`):

 ```console
 kubectl --context kind-worker get pods